svitkin/leaflet-timeline-slider/README.md

 # leaflet-timeline-slider
-Plugin for leaflet that creates a customizable timeline slider
+Plugin for leaflet that creates a customizable timeline slider.
+Original implementation of timeline at https://codepen.io/trevanhetzel/pen/rOVrGK.